mzh4ng/DSC180B_Q2_Project/README.md

 too many config files.

 In each config file, there are 3 subcategories: dataset, preprocessing, and model.
-    Dataset specifies information about the raw feature tables including which column is the target variable.
+<br /> Dataset specifies information about the raw feature tables including which column is the target variable.
-    Preprocessing specifies the parameters of the preprocessing including what transformations to apply to each column.
+<br /> Preprocessing specifies the parameters of the preprocessing including what transformations to apply to each column.
     Preprocessing can also be turned off if data is already preprocessed with "do_preprocessing".
-    Model specifies the parameters of the model as well as cross validation.
-These are model specific and will vary based upon which type of model is being used.
+<br /> Model specifies the parameters of the model as well as cross validation.
+These are model specific and will vary
+    based upon which type of model is being used.
-Additionally, these are some important keys in the config file:
+<br /> Additionally, these are some important keys in the config file:
-    experiment_name: Specifies the unique id of the experiment.
+<br /> experiment_name: Specifies the unique id of the experiment.
 This is important for separating plots in figures.
-    experiment_title: Title of the experiment that will be displayed on the graphs
+<br /> experiment_title: Title of the experiment that will be displayed on the graphs
-    experiment_type: internal parameter telling the pipeline which class of model to use (classification or regression)
+<br /> experiment_type: internal parameter telling the pipeline which class of model to use (classification or regression)